xi/aria-api/README.md

 -   This is a pet project.
 I do not have the time to do extensive testing and may skip some details now and then.
 I am happy to receive bug reports and pull requests though.
+-   The standards are still in a very rough state.
+Many things are unclear/undecided and therefore no browser really implements them.
+So naturally, this library cannot really implement the standards either.
 -   This library does not do any validity checks.
 Invalid attributes or roles will not produce any warnings.
 -   In order to calculate the "hidden" attribute,